bytebase/bytebase.com-old/content/docs/change-database/rollback-data-changes.md

 - MySQL version is 5.7 or greater
 - MySQL has row-based logging enabled.
+- The affected tables should have `PRIMARY KEY` or `UNIQUE` constraints.
 - Bytebase cannot generate rollback statements that are bigger than 8MB currently.

 ## How to use